Maximize Your VO2 Max with Hybrid Training

 rest 3 min

-Start with the intensity you can maintain throughout the workout.
+This is my general instruction when doing intervals and it works for this one also: start with the intensity you can maintain throughout the workout.
 After the last round, you should be able to go for one more if your life depended on it.
+So never go 100%.
+You save that for competition or situation that really requires it.

 Practical Tips to Maximize VO2 Max for Hybrid Athlete